 Backwater valves differ from backflow prevention devices in one key aspect: backwater valves are designed to protect you from the public water system, and backflow preventers are designed to protect the public water system from you.
 These simple devices are key to keeping our water supplies, both individually and as a whole, cleaner, more efficient, and more reliable.
 Without these devices, our water systems could not operate.

 If you don’t have a backwater valve installed in your home, you are at a great risk for flooding, water contamination and more.
-Be sure to contact a trained and certified plumbing professional to get a backwater valve installed in your home today.
+Be sure to contact a trained and certified plumbing contractor to get a backwater valve installed in your home today.
 Without it, you could be in for a nasty surprise from the local sewage lines.